Video Streaming Protocols: 6 Preferred Formats for Professional Broadcasting

 A video streaming protocol is necessary for live broadcasting.

 A video streaming protocol is a standardized delivery method for breaking up a video into chunks, sending it to the viewer, and reassembling it.
-Video streaming protocols are the rules and methods that are used to break video files into small pieces so that they can be delivered to your viewers.
+Video streaming protocols are the rules and methods that are used to break video files into small pieces.
+These protocols also specify methods for correcting errors during transmission and how the data is delivered to the video player on the viewer’s device.

 Before we go further, let’s look a little further into the “why” behind video streaming protocols.
 Most digital video is designed for two things: storage and playback.
 This leads to two major considerations, namely small file size and universal playback.